bravo1goingdark/DSA-JAVA/README.md

 Each data structure has its own strengths and weaknesses, and it is important to understand when to use each one to solve a particular problem.

-Learning Algorithms in Java
+<h2> Algorithms </h2>
-Once you have a solid understanding of data structures, you can start learning algorithms that can be used to manipulate and process the data stored in those structures.
-Here are some of the most important algorithms to learn:
+It is used to manipulate and process the data stored in those structures.

-Searching algorithms: algorithms for finding specific elements in data structures, such as linear search and binary search.
+<B>Searching algorithms:</B> algorithms for finding specific elements in data structures, such as linear search and binary search.

-Sorting algorithms: algorithms for organizing elements in a data structure in a specific order, such as bubble sort, selection sort, and quick sort.
+</B>Sorting algorithms:</B> algorithms for organizing elements in a data structure in a specific order, such as bubble sort, selection sort, and quick sort.

-Pathfinding algorithms: algorithms for finding the shortest or fastest path between two nodes in a graph, such as Dijkstra's algorithm and A*.
+<B>Pathfinding algorithms:</B> algorithms for finding the shortest or fastest path between two nodes in a graph, such as Dijkstra's algorithm and A*.

-Recursion: a technique for solving problems by breaking them down into smaller subproblems, and solving those subproblems recursively.
+<B>Recursion:</B> a technique for solving problems by breaking them down into smaller subproblems, and solving those subproblems recursively.

-Dynamic programming: a technique for solving optimization problems by breaking them down into smaller subproblems and storing the results of those subproblems to avoid redundant calculations.
+<B>Dynamic programming:</B> a technique for solving optimization problems by breaking them down into smaller subproblems and storing the results of those subproblems to avoid redundant calculations.